tuzz/frequency_enumerator/README.md

 * It'd be nice if you could specify offsets for each variate, or ranges.
 * Specifying a bit count is a bit rubbish and depends on the implementation too much.
 * Optimisations.
 Currently ticking over at about 8,000 attempts/s.

-## Contribution

-Feel free to contribute.
-No commit is too small.

-If you're good at optimisation, this project might be for you.

-You should follow me: [@cpatuzzo](https://twitter.com/cpatuzzo)